randyrossi/vicii-kawari/README.md

 The core can be configured to support all three or any subset of these options.

 By default, the DVI/RGB signals double the horizontal frequency from ~15.7khz to ~31.4khz (for 2X native height).
 The horizontal resolution is also doubled to support the 80 column mode.
-However, the resolution scaling can be turned off for both width and height if desired.
+However, the resolution scaling can be turned off for both width and height.

 Video        |Width|Height|Horiz Freq |Vert Freq  |Pixel Clock  |Suitable for
 -------------|-----|------|-----------|-----------|-------------|---------------